osctl - command line interface for container management.

 from a local file, stream or if the distribution is too old and no longer

-supported.ct reinstall
+supported.ct reinstall will

 abort if there are snapshots present.
-You can use option -r
+You can use option -r,

-to remove them. --from-file
+--remove-snapshots to remove them. --from-file file

 Create the container from a container image.

---distribution
+--distribution distribution

 Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.

---version
+--version version

 Distribution version.
 The format can differ among distributions, e.g.

-arch
+--arch arch

-.
+Container architecture, e.g. x86_64 or x86.
 Defaults to the host system

 architecture.

---vendor
+--vendor vendor

 Vendor to be selected from the remote image repository.

---variant
+--variant variant

 Vendor variant to be selected from the remote image repository.

---repository
+--repository repository

 Instead of searching all configured repositories from appropriate pool,